person in white long sleeve shirt holding black and white dices

 FLLCasts

-If your homeschoolers are Lego lovers and interested in robotics a subscription to FLLCasts would be a brilliant addition to home education resources.
+If your children are Lego lovers and interested in robotics a subscription to FLLCasts would be a brilliant addition to homeschool lessons.

 Predominantly geared towards brick builds using the Learning System packs, FLLCasts has hundreds of tutorials to follow for integrated robotics & STEM classes.